ent/ent/doc/website/blog/2021-08-12-building-observable-ent-application-with-prometheus.md

 ### Working with Prometheus

-To expose an application’s metrics using Prometheus, we need to create a prometheus [Collector](https://prometheus.io/docs/introduction/glossary/#collector), a collector collects a set of metrics from your server.
+To expose an application's metrics using Prometheus, we need to create a prometheus [Collector](https://prometheus.io/docs/introduction/glossary/#collector), a collector collects a set of metrics from your server.